 To get the most out of the Apple Pencil, use Procreate’s customizable Pressure Curve.
 Do this to adjust the feel of your Pencil or stylus to your liking.

 Tap Edit Pressure Curve to open the Pressure Curve panel.

 The default curve is a straight diagonal line.
 Drag this line to move it as a smooth curve, or tap to add up to six handles.

 The horizontal (side to side) axis of the graph defines pressure.
-Positioning the curve further to the left means your Pencil will respond more quickly to lighter pressure.
+Positioning the curve further to the left means your Pencil will respond quicker to lighter pressure.
 Pushing the curve to the right means you will have to press the Pencil down harder to get a response.